sparsifai/ipruning/README.md

 - Initial probabilty of binary states: {0.2,0.4,0.6,0.8}

-The parameters for most edropout experiemnts are:
+The parameters for most experiemnts are:

 - Learning rate: Initial leanring rate of 1 with adaptive step learning rate decaly with gamma 0.1 at every 50 epoch
 - Optimizer: Adadelta with rho=0.9, eps=1e-06, weight_decay=0.00001